kuzzleio/kuzzle-admin-console/CONTRIBUTING.md

 #### Visual Regression tests

 You write visual regression tests just like you write normal interaction tests.
 The only difference is that you'll take a screenshot at some point, store it in the `visual-regression/current` directory, and then compare it to the reference by calling the `utils.compareScreenshot` function.
+This will generate a diff file in `visual-regression/diff`.
-Follow the example below
+To write a visual regression test, follow the example below

 ```javascript
 // Do not forget the [VISUAL] prefix in the name